 21. Witnessed Audits by Accreditation and Authorised Bodies

-It is a condition of these Rules of Registration that all ACM certificated Clients should if requested, allow representatives of accreditation or regulatory bodies such as UKAS to witness ACM staff carrying out audits.
+It is a condition of these Rules of Registration that all ACM certificated Clients should if requested, allow representatives of accreditation or regulatory bodies to witness ACM staff carrying out audits.
 Failure to allow this could jeopardise the Client’s registration.
 The presence of any observers will be agreed upon prior to any audit.
 Observers will have no influence over the outcome of the audit.

 TERMS AND CONDITIONS of CONTRACT

 22. Terms of Payment

 Charges for services will be those agreed in advance with the Client in the quotation and any additional charges as outlined in the Rules of Registration.
 A quotation will only be deemed to be valid when ACM receives the signed acceptance agreeing to these Rules and Contract Terms

 All fees are payable in advance of audits for initial and re-certification.
 Annual registration fees will be invoiced prior to the anniversary date of the stage two assessment and should be paid in full within 30 days from receipt of invoice or earlier if the anniversary date is within this period.

 ACM reserves the right to carry out an annual review of charges and shall endeavour to notify the Client of any resulting changes to the charges at least 30 days prior to implementation.

 The Client may cancel this contract by giving notice no later than one month prior to delivery of service.
 The Rules of Registration for suspension or withdrawal will apply.